maelvls/maelvls.github.io/content/2020/docker-proxy-registry-kind-macos/index.md

           endpoint = ["http://registry:5000"]
 ```

-Now it works!
-We can see the registry serving images by creating a
+We can see the registry serving images by creating a deployment:
-deployment:

 ```sh
 % kubectl create deployment test --image alpine